 Any person or entity may submit a request for reconsideration or review of an ICANN action or inaction ("Reconsideration Request") to the extent that he, she, or it have been adversely affected by:

-one or more ICANN Board or staff actions or inactions that contradict established ICANN policy(ies), its mission, core values; or
+One or more ICANN Board or staff actions or inactions that contradict established ICANN policy(ies), its mission, core values; or

-one or more actions or inactions of the ICANN Board that have been taken or refused to be taken without consideration of material relevant information, except where the party submitting the request could have submitted, but did not submit, the information for the Board's consideration at the time of action or refusal to act; or
+One or more actions or inactions of the ICANN Board that have been taken or refused to be taken without consideration of material relevant information, except where the party submitting the request could have submitted, but did not submit, the information for the Board's consideration at the time of action or refusal to act; or

-one or more actions or inactions of the ICANN Board that are taken as a result of the Board's reliance on false or inaccurate material relevant information.
+One or more actions or inactions of the ICANN Board that are taken as a result of the Board's reliance on false or inaccurate material relevant information.

 Standard of Review

+The CCWG proposals in terms of standard of review are as follows:

-Broaden the types of decisions which can be re-examined to include board- staff action/inaction against ICANN’s mission or core values (as stated in bylaws / Articles).
+Broaden the types of decisions, which can be re-examined to include board- staff action/inaction against ICANN’s mission or core values (as stated in bylaws / Articles).

-Provide more transparency in dismissal process.
+Provide more transparency in dismissal process

 Provide board with reasonable right to dismiss frivolous requests, but not on the grounds that one didn’t participate in ICANN’s public comment or on the claim one is vexatious or querulous, which is too subjective.

-Propose amend Paragraph 9 on BGC summary dismissal as follows:
+Propose to amend Paragraph 9 on BGC summary dismissal as follows:

 The Board Governance Committee shall review each Reconsideration Request upon its receipt to determine if it is sufficiently stated.
-The Board Governance Committee may summarily dismiss a Reconsideration Request if: (i) the requestor fails to meet the requirements for bringing a Reconsideration Request; (ii) it is frivolous, querulous or vexatious; or (iii) the requestor had notice and opportunity to, but did not, participate in the public comment period relating to the contested action, if applicable.
+The Board Governance Committee may summarily dismiss a Reconsideration Request if: (i) the requestor fails to meet the requirements for bringing a Reconsideration Request; (ii) it is frivolous querulous or vexatious; or (iii) the requestor had notice and opportunity to, but did not, participate in the public comment period relating to the contested action, if applicable.
 The Board Governance Committee's summary dismissal of a Reconsideration Request shall be documented and promptly posted on the Website.

 Composition

-We need less reliance on the legal department (who hold a strong legal obligation to protect the corporation) to guide the BGC on its recommendations.
+The group considers there is need to rely less on the legal department (who holds a strong legal obligation to protect the corporation) to guide the BGC on its recommendations.
 More board member engagement is needed in the overall decision-making process.

 Requests should no longer go to ICANN’s lawyers (in-house or out-house) for the first substantive evaluation.
 Instead, the Requests could go to ICANN’s Ombudsman for a first look, who could make the initial recommendation to the BGC.
 The Ombudsman may have more of an eye for fairness to the community in looking at these requests.
 Note the bylaws charge the BGC with these duties, so BGC would utilize the Ombudsman instead of its current practice of ICANN’s lawyers to aid the BGC’s in its initial evaluation.